scostello28/Bracket-Buster/README.md

 - Implement on 2018
   - fill out bracket

+create dfs with all tourney teams final stats for

 - Run on each rounds matchups
 - Use to fill out bracket!